Dana-Ibrahim05/Braille-to-Txt-html-Translator/Notes.md

 More questions:
+1. Can we talk about the architecture of the Translator methods?
-1. For my copyInputToOutput function, do I need to take in the parameter of the file name or should it be the fstream object?
+example: For my copyInputToOutput function, do I need to take in the parameter of the file name or should it be the fstream object?
+Should I perhaps use a getter function to retrieve the private variables for the fstream objects?